 If I summarized, you need to give a purpose to your robot and put a brain inside it to manage to fulfill it.But let's not forget I'm discussing the subject of DC brushed motors in robotics, not every part and every aspect of a robot.
 So I must narrow the topic to this question:

 We can now talk about control loop feedback system.

-Note: Here I use the same word — control — that in the post How to stop being controlled by your DC motor: reverse the roles! (part 1: direction and part 2: speed).
-This is a generic word, and the control I’m talking about today is actually closer than engineering control, which is more complex than giving a simple speed order to a motor.
+Note: Here, I use the same word — control — that in the post How to stop being controlled by your DC motor: reverse the roles! (part 1: direction and part 2: speed).
+Control is a generic word, and the control I'm talking about today is closer than engineering control, which is more complex than giving a simple speed order to a motor.